Get To Know Us!

 Get to Know Jo.

-1 year ago I started writing about how I would dedicate more time to ‘working on me’.
-I am a parent who had a life before children and had no idea that my precious little moppets would not bend around my busy, organised and relatively successful lifestyle.
-As a working mum I ended up in a hand-to-mouth existence of just “getting by” each day and doing the best that I could to be a functioning parent, career woman, PTA member, child health and special needs parent, whilst also trying to be a clean living vegetarian, plastic recycling, feminist!
+I was a busy finance and strategy professional before children and had no idea that my precious little moppets would transform my busy yet organised and success driven lifestyle.
+As a working mum I ended up in a time poor existence of “getting by” each day and doing the best that I could to be a present parent, career woman, PTA member, child health and special needs parent advocate, whilst also aspiring to be a clean living vegetarian, plastic recycling, feminist!
+In training to be a success coach and becoming an Accredited Master NLP Practitioner, I discovered so many new skills that transformed my own life, and now I have the privilege of helping others achieve alignment.

 The point is, if we try and be everything, we either get lost or burn out, or both!